GoZaddy/cs-403-lisp-interpreter/README.md

 In the root directory, you will find my solution to the blackjack and bowling problems assigned earlier in the semester.
 You can run these files using the following shell command:

+(blackjack.lsp and bowling.lsp are file names.
+Replace these with a suitable file name to run that file)

 For windows:
 ```
 ./a.exe blackjack.lsp